chiangyaw/pcs-utd-workshop/04-Assignment-2-1.md

     * Under Denied & all other processes, set the first 2 items to Prevent under Anti-malware and exploit prevention and the last 2 to block
     * Under explicitly denied processes, specify the following processes and set the rule to Prevent:
         - /bin/netcat
-        - /opt/xmrig-96.19.2/xmrig
+        - /opt/xmrig-6.19.2/xmrig
         - /bin/nc.traditional

 ![alt text](/resources/pcce-screen-23.png)

 5. Network-Monitoring - Click on the Networking tab
 ![alt text](/resources/pcce-screen-24.png)
-    * Under Denied & all other network activity, set the outbound IP to 1.1.1.1 and set the Outbound IPs effect to Block
+    * Under Denied & all other network activity, set the outbound IP to ```1.1.1.1``` and set the Outbound IPs effect to Block
     * Scroll down to the DNS Section and enable it.
-    * Under Denied and all other domains, set the following domain: btc.ss.poolin.me and set the Domains effect to Prevent
+    * Under Denied and all other domains, set the following domain: ```btc.ss.poolin.me``` and set the Domains effect to Prevent
     ![alt text](/resources/pcce-screen-25.png)

 6. File-system Monitoring - Click on File-System tab